 What you need to keep in mind is that the quiet operation comes at a premium – the best quiet bathroom fans are also some of the most expensive.
 Additionally, remember that even a quiet vent fan can become noisy later on after a period of use.

-Buying the quietest bathroom fan with light, rated at no more than 4 sones, and being prepared to maintain/clean and, eventually, replace it, is the only path to a lifetime of quiet exhaust fan use.
+Buying the quietest bathroom fan with light, rated at no more than 4 sones, and being prepared to maintain/clean and, eventually, replace it, is the only path to a lifetime of quiet bathroom exhaust fan use.